The Operational Monolith

 Wrote an article exploring some unconventional performance optimizations in Ruby.

-Version 1.17.0 introduces Rage::Deferred
+Version 1.17.0 introduces Rage::Deferred for background task execution.

 Rage was accepted into Cloudflare's Project Alexandria today.